mariehalloran/foundry-health-models-example/README.md

 # Monitoring Microsoft Foundry with Azure Health Models

 This sample project demonstrates how to monitor a Microsoft Foundry workload with Azure Health Models.
-It uses a customer-facing clinical trial chatbot to show native Azure Monitor metrics, workspace-based Application Insights, OpenTelemetry traces, Log Analytics KQL signals, alerting, and workload-level health rollups across Microsoft Foundry, Azure Container Apps, and Azure Cosmos DB.
+It uses a customer-facing clinical trial chatbot to show Foundry platform metrics and Resource Health, workspace-based Application Insights, a custom OpenTelemetry metric and dependency traces, Log Analytics KQL signals, entity alerts, and worst-of workload health rollup.
+Foundry and the application telemetry layers determine workload health; the Foundry and Azure Cosmos DB dependency spans are diagnostic and aren't configured as Health Model signals.

 The chatbot answers common, non-medical trial questions, remembers each demo user's recent conversations, and stores every interaction in Azure Cosmos DB.